Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 - Stability and Peace: The Principate ended the century-long civil wars that plagued Rome.
 This stability allowed for economic growth, cultural flourishing, and territorial expansion.

-- Effective Administration: Augustus implemented many reforms that improved the administration of the Roman Empire, including creating a professional bureaucracy and establishing a standing army.
+- Effective Administration: Augustus implemented numerous reforms that enhanced the administration of the Roman Empire, including the creation of a professional bureaucracy and the establishment of a standing army.

 - Cultural Advancement: The Pax Romana, the period of peace under Augustus’ rule, fostered a flourishing of arts, literature, and architecture, contributing to Rome’s cultural legacy.